 Summary

 To institutionalize HTA mechanisms, it is important to design an institutional arrangement, build institutional capacity, evaluate the risks involved, and create a governance and operational structure.
-To design an institutional system, different HTA systems should be assessed, and the most appropriate system should be adapted based on the country-specific demands and needs.
-Suitable location is chosen, and right public authority is nominated for taking reimbursement decisions.
+To design an institutional system, different HTA systems should be assessed, and the most appropriate system should be adapted based on country-specific demands and needs.
+A suitable location is chosen, and the right public authority is nominated to make reimbursement decisions.
 All the key stakeholders are identified.
-Institutional system is developed by assessing the existing bottlenecks and competence needed with that available.
-Create an action plan to learn about assessment models and exercises, state of the appraisal agency, resolution of any conflicts during assessment and appraisal, learn about regional law, legal compliances, and responsibilities.
-Risk assessment is conducted by recognizing institutional bottlenecks like data quality and access, resource supply and aid.
+The institutional system is developed by assessing the existing bottlenecks and competences needed.
+An action plan is created to learn about assessment models and exercises, the state of the appraisal agency, the resolution of any conflicts during assessment and appraisal, regional law, legal compliances, and responsibilities.
+Risk assessment is conducted by recognizing institutional bottlenecks, such as data quality and access, resource supply and aid.
 A program should be drafted to overcome and quell any risks.
 An institutional structure needs to be created that encompasses all healthcare-related aspects of the country.
-Several international initiatives like INAHTA, NICE, EUnetHTA and IQWiG are influencing development of HTA-related institutional mechanisms and policy-making in Lower- and Middle- Income Countries.
+Several international initiatives, among them INAHTA, NICE, EUnetHTA, and IQWiG, are influencing the development of HTA-related institutional mechanisms and policy-making in LMICs.

 Appendix 1 – References